 Trends in catch by species for the main target, bycatch, associated and depended species.

 Trends in nominal CPUE by gear type for the main species contributing to catches.
+Where feasible, provide standardized CPUE for key species.

 Example:

 Since 2012, Australian vessels in the SIOFA Area have been restricted to fishing within the 1999–2009 Australian fishing footprint (Figure 1), and to the average annual level of catch (1100 t) within that same period.
 Three Australian flagged vessels fished using demersal longlines in the SIOFA Area in 2021.
 The vessels recorded 109,769 demersal longline hooks (100 sets) (Table 2).
 One Australian-flagged vessel used both midwater otter trawl and crustacean pots in 2021.
 The vessel recorded 1.5 hours of trawling and 51 crustacean pots.
 The trend in trawl effort and the number of active vessels between 2005 and 2021 is presented in Figure 2.
 Potting gears were permitted in 2021 following an update to Australia’s bottom fishing impact assessment and the number of pots set in 2021 is presented in Figure 2.